Appetizers & SnacksLunch & Dinner

 Printable Chicken Pesto Roll-Ups Recipe Card

-These pesto chicken roll-ups start with thin chicken breast that are stuffed with pesto and sharp cheddar, rolled up and finished with a crunchy coating.
+These pesto chicken roll-ups start with thin chicken breasts that are stuffed with pesto and sharp cheddar, rolled up, and finished with a crunchy coating.
 A low-carb dinner recipe that the whole family will love!

 Prep Time15 minutes